tsvilans/bpy_triangle/README.md

 # To do

-- Linux: Compile Triangle for Linux and adjust the script if necessary.
+- ~~Linux: Compile Triangle for Linux and adjust the script if necessary.~~
 - Find shortest path between ends of split edges, add the new vertices along that path to the Boundary vertex group.
+- Find way to expose holes and regions in Blender UI.

 # Contact